TIMBER DECK D-I-Y (EZYDECK)

 Usage & Application

 Ezydeck can be installed at both indoors and outdoors areas.
-It can be laid over areas with high human traffic and is ideal for patios, balconies, verandas, rooftops, basements, gardens, gazebos, around pools, spas, hot tubs and etc.
+It can be laid over areas with high human traffic and is ideal for patios, balconies, verandas, rooftops, basements, gardens, gazebos, around pools, spas and hot tubs.

 Special Interlocking Edge

 As a general guide, an area of one square metre will require 13 pieces of standard Ezydeck tiles.
-Additional tiles may be required if the tiles need to be cut to fit around posts or other obstacles.
+Additional tiles may be required, if some tiles are to be cut to fit around posts or other obstacles.

 - Quick and easy to install, just clip on the tiles